micoloth/vscode-reactive-jupyter/README.md

   3. Open a Python file.

-  4. Initialize Reactive Jupyter by clicking the "Initialize Reactive Python" codelens at the top of the editor, or launch the `Initialize Reactive Python` command from the command palette.
+  4. Initialize Reactive Jupyter by clicking the "Initialize Reactive Jupyter" codelens at the top of the editor, or launch the `Initialize Reactive Jupyter` command from the command palette.
 This will start a new Jupyter Kernel in an interactive window.

 # Shortcuts: